People newly displaced from North Gaza governorate staying in a stadium in Gaza city, 10 November 2024. Photo by OCHA

 • Ongoing hostilities, compounded by the destruction of WASH facilities, persistent electricity cuts and critical shortages of fuel, continue to disrupt water production, distribution, and management in Gaza.
 According to the WASH Cluster, this has resulted in significant reductions in water output, especially in North Gaza.
 Between 26 October and 8 November, the Palestinian Water Authority (PWA) and Coastal Municipalities Water Utility (CMWU) reported an average daily water production of 96,394 cubic metres across Gaza — approximately one quarter of the production levels prior to October 2023.
 In October, WASH Cluster partners reported that only 28 per cent of the minimum daily fuel requirement of 70,000 litres — necessary for maintaining water production, sewage management, and solid waste handling — was met.
 The lack of fuel has forced private sector water suppliers to cease operations, severely disrupting water distribution in Gaza city, a situation exacerbated by the influx of IDPs from the North Gaza governorate.

 • Preparations for the winter season, such as clearing stormwater drains, unblocking manholes, and removing debris, are ongoing in accessible areas, according to the WASH Cluster, but are hindered by the limited entry of essential equipment and materials and the challenges of moving supplies from southern to northern Gaza.
 The dewatering of three critical lagoons — Abu Rasheed, Sheikh Radwan, and Al Amal — has not progressed at the required pace ahead of the forthcoming rains.
-Similarly, the relocation of IDPs from flood-prone areas and the transfer of 10 temporary solid waste sites have stalled, due to lack of essential resource.
-Moreover, the Israeli authorities’ continued denials of fuel delivery requests for water points and solid waste management in the North Gaza governorate since early October have severely hindered operations, posing significant public health concerns.
+Similarly, the relocation of IDPs from flood-prone areas and the transfer of 10 temporary solid waste sites have stalled, due to lack of essential resources.* Moreover, the Israeli authorities’ continued denials of fuel delivery requests for water points and solid waste management in the North Gaza governorate since early October have severely hindered operations, posing significant public health concerns.
 Solid waste management is further strained by the lack of spare parts and restricted access to safe disposal sites.
 The absence of a dedicated medical waste management system also poses serious health risks, as medical waste, including sharps and infectious materials, is being mixed with domestic waste.

 • As winter approaches, Gaza faces severe and unprecedented risks due to ongoing hostilities, widespread infrastructure damage, and critical shortages across all sectors.
 According to a recent anticipatory note by ACAPS, issued on 30 October, the 2024–2025 winter season arrives amid the ongoing displacement of at least 90 per cent of people in Gaza.
 A significant increase in humanitarian needs is expected this winter, but the profound changes and deterioration in Gaza’s context since last winter make it extremely difficult to gauge the scale or scope of these needs.
 Flood patterns are harder to anticipate due to extensive infrastructural damage and the accumulation of rubble, with many displaced people now living in low-lying coastal areas prone to flooding.
 In this regard, the municipality of Khan Younis has recently warned about the risk of flooding in over 60 hotspot areas across Khan Younis, noting that the situation will be catastrophic for people living in those areas.
 Additionally, according to ACAPS, the shelter situation has drastically changed, with most displaced people now living in tents and makeshift structures that offer minimal protection against harsh winter conditions.
 This shift significantly increases vulnerability to health and safety risks.
 In parallel, the humanitarian response is hampered by the ongoing blockade, which limits the entry of essential resources, including winterization items, fuel, and spare parts, all of which are already in short supply, and hampers preparedness activities.
 The note adds that the road network, already damaged by airstrikes and ground operations, will deteriorate further as seasonal rains impair road conditions, making it even harder to deliver critical supplies.
 By September 2024, according to this note, 68 per cent of Gaza's roads were damaged, and approximately 12,000 metric tonnes of rubble obstructed transportation routes.
 The Israeli authorities have kept the Gaza Strip disconnected from electricity since October 2023, resulting in full reliance on alternative power sources that are insufficient.